jtschwar/Multi-Modal-2D-Data-Fusion/README.md

 fused_sulfur = results['S']
 ```
 #### Documentation

-A comprehensive tutorial for learning how to adjust the hyperparameters is available: [J. Manassa, M. Shah, et. al. "Fused Multi-Modal Electron Microscopy - A Beginner's Guide, _Elemental Microscopy_ (2024).](https://www.elementalmicroscopy.com/articles/EM000003)
+Refer to the [comprehensive tutorial](https://www.elementalmicroscopy.com/articles/EM000003) to learn how to adjust the hyperparameters.

 ## Citation